-We added the additional $200 to that $30 and were able to pay $230 toward our $300 total.
+By adding the additional $200 to that $30 we were able to put $230 toward our smallest debt of $300.

-After we finished paying off that remaining $70 from our credit card, we took the remaining $160 and applied it to our $100 payment for our hospital bill.
-So we applied $260 to our hospital bill in January.
+As you can see, after we finished paying off our remaining $70 from our credit card, we took the remaining $160 and applied it to our next smallest debt.

-By the time we got to our biggest debt it only took a little over a month to completely polish off that remaining balance and we still managed to have an additional $210 leftover.
+By the time we got to our biggest debt it only took a little over a month to completely polish off that remaining balance.

 Even if you skim off that additional $200, there is still a $630 surplus in our bank account each month!

-It has been over a year since we were able to dig ourselves out of this much debt.
-I am still amazed at how easy it really was and how great it felt to watch those numbers get smaller and smaller each month.
+It has been over a year since we were able to dig ourselves out of this much debt in just 6 months and I am still amazed at how easy it really was and how great it felt to watch those numbers get smaller and smaller each month.